Jonas1312/knowledge-base/base/science-tech-maths/machine-learning/machine-learning.md

 For every case where an algorithm works, I could construct a situation where it fails terribly.

-Implies that assumptions are where the power of your mdoel comes from.
+Implies that assumptions are where the power of your model comes from.
 This is why it's important to understand the assumptions and inductive priors of your model.

 ## NLP